jwenz723/website/content/_index.md

 About Me
 ----------

 I am an experienced software, devops, and reliability engineer who is passionate about building sustainable solutions.
 I have significant experience in creating CI/CD tools and patterns.
-I love to learn new things and stetch my intelliectual ability.
+I love to learn new things and stretch my intellectual ability.
 I enjoy helping others to learn and grow and believe that enabling personal growth is one of the best ways to build a strong team.

 My primary hobbies include: spending time with family (wife and 3 kids), training my dog, hiking, mountain biking, playing guitar, running, and snowboarding.
 I am very easy going.
 I love to listen to other’s opinions and always try to consider others throughout my work responsibilities.
 I will step up and make decisions where needed, but always do so as transparently as possible.
 I can get things done fast when needed, but prefer to do things the right way.
 I believe that doing things the right way leads to increased productivity through decreased rate of maintenance and increased clarity.